Gunzilla raises $25 million to make triple-A games with ex-Crytek leader

 Gunzilla Games has raised $25 million to make triple-A games.
-It was started by former Crytek Kyiv studio leader Alex Voll and serial entrepreneur Vlad Korolev, and it already has 70 employees.
+It was started by former Crytek Kyiv studio leader Alex Zoll and serial entrepreneur Vlad Korolev, and it already has 70 employees.

 Zoll and Korolev funded the company through GameGroove, a holding company that pooled their resources to invest in a number of companies, including Gunzilla.
 Gunzilla is based in Los Angeles and has studios in Kyiv, Ukraine, and Frankfurt, Germany.
 The team is working on an unannounced shooter game.